spikes012/jekyll-now/_posts/2018-09-21-Template-Blog.md

     <td></td>
   </tr>
   <tr>
-    <td>Asking the teacher and not restricting myself from learning by keeping my problems to myself.</td>
+    <td>Read the tasks and clearly set up the plan of how to execute these rules.</td>
     <td></td>
   </tr>
 </table>